ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-ec2.md

 HVM - Emulates a bare-metal experience for virtualization.
 Can runs for Windows.

 PV - Short for ParaVirtualization is the previous version of virtualization.
 Uses a special boot loader called PV-GRUB and does not run Windows.
+In general, poor performance is the name of the game.

 ## Status Checks